Embedded Database FAQs

 eXtremeDB is a database system product family.
 Originally developed as an in-memory database system (IMDS) for use in embedded systems such as industrial control and telecommunications equipment, eXtremeDB retains a core IMDS architecture but provides optional persistent (on-disk) storage and supports hybrid database designs that incorporate both in-memory and persistent storage.
 It is used widely in embedded and non-embedded applications that require fast performance, efficient hardware utilization and a high degree of developer flexibility.
 This link will take you to a complete list of key features.

-What are eXtremeDB Editions?
+What are eXtremeDB modules?

 What is eXtremeSQL?

 eXtremeSQL is a high-performance implementation of the SQL database programming language for the eXtremeDB product family.
-With eXtremeSQL, McObject targets real-time enterprise software developers and other prospective users who prefer to create database applications using SQL. eXtremeSQL also supports horizontally partitioned (sharded) databases and distributed query processing for elastic scalability to accommodate truly Big Data.
+With eXtremeSQL, McObject targets enterprise software developers and other prospective users who prefer to create database applications using SQL. eXtremeSQL also supports horizontally partitioned (sharded) databases and distributed query processing for elastic scalability to accommodate truly Big Data.

 What is eXtremeDB for High Performance Computing?

-eXtremeDB for HPC is McObject’s specialized database system for capital market and IoT Big Data applications. eXtremeDB for HPC comprises a super-set of the other eXtremeDB editions, i.e. it combines all of their capabilities, and adds additional ones.
+eXtremeDB for HPC is McObject’s specialized database system for capital market and IoT Big Data applications. eXtremeDB for HPC comprises a super-set of the eXtremeDB modules, i.e. it combines all of their capabilities, and adds additional ones.
 Chief among these are its support for column-based handling of time series data (market data, such as trades and quotes, and IoT sensor data), and an extensive library of vector-based functions for statistical analysis of columns of time series data.
 To better serve this specialized technology market and to present the product’s unique features, McObject maintains a separate FAQ page for eXtremeDB for HPC.